 Keep yarn balls untangled

-...in this case it's about untangling your colors before they end up tangled beyond all help.
-For the truly dedicated and gifted, there's the option of knitting English style, which allows you to hold one color in each hand, thereby reducing the risk of tangles and mess.
+...in this case it's about untangling your colours before they end up tangled beyond all help.
+For the truly dedicated and gifted, there's the option of knitting English style, which allows you to hold one colour in each hand, thereby reducing the risk of tangles and mess.
 Here's a video example from CottonandCloud that clearly illustrates that method:

 Prevent puckers